×

 mode: all

-You can use the bgp field to define various BFD profiles and associate them with a neighbor.
+You can use the bgp parameter to define various BFD profiles and associate them with a neighbor.
 In the following example, BFD backs up the BGP session and FRR can detect link failures:

 Example FRRConfiguration CR